Skills for the 21st Century: Unlocking the Skills

 Technological advances are opening new opportunities and potential for economies to improve productivity and create jobs if adequate and right skills are available.
-Uncertainty and unpredictability surrounding jobs and skills are widespread across the globe.
 With the introduction of new and emerging technologies, many labor-intensive jobs are likely to be replaced, while others may require re-skilling of workers to the new systems.
-Many occupations would continue to require non-routine tasks such as human interactions, flexibility, and problem solving, which cannot be readily replaceable by machines and technologies.
-Computers may replace sets of routine and repetitive tasks while allowing workers to focus on more creative tasks and improve quality and efficiency of their jobs.
-The question is whether education and skills development systems, particularly those in the developing countries, are capable of preparing the workforce with the adequate skills and knowledge to take advantage of new technologies in their workplaces.
+The question is whether education and skills development systems, particularly those in the developing countries, are capable of preparing the workforce with the adequate skills and knowledge to take advantage of new technologies in their work-places.